Special Events Permits

 To use state-highway right of way for a special event, you must make arrangements to accommodate the traveling public, and you must obtain insurance to protect the state from the additional liability imposed by using the highway for the event.

-Accommodating travelers often calls for extensive traffic control.
+Depending upon the event, accommodating travelers often calls for extensive traffic control as well.
 You must contract with a qualified traffic-control company that will design a plan for placement of signs and other devices to direct drivers through the area safely.

 Submit an application for a special event to the respective ADOT district’s permit office 60 days prior to the scheduled event.